 Wrongful death cases are among the most difficult cases in Florida civil law, but you can rest assured that your Tampa wrongful death attorney will provide you with your strongest legal options.

 Statute of Limitations for Wrongful Death Claims in Florida

 With every lawsuit, there is a specified time period in which a claim must be filed.
 In claims involving wrongful death, it is a very short period of time.
 While taking legal action may not be a priority for those who have lost a loved one, it is important for survivors of the deceased to consider retaining a Tampa wrongful death attorney as soon as possible.

 In the State of Florida, there is a two-year statute of limitations period to file a lawsuit.
 If a lawsuit is not filed within two years of the decedent's date of death, a survivor’s legal right to sue will forever be lost.
 The two-year statute of limitations cannot be extended for any reason.

 Our Tampa Wrongful Death Attorneys Explain Eligibility for Compensation

 Florida law strictly limits who can bring a claim and what damages can be recovered if one dies as a result.
 Laws in the State of Florida govern who is entitled to recover certain damages under Florida's Wrongful Death Act.
 The lawsuits are designed to provide compensation for relatives who depended upon the deceased for financial and/or emotional support.
 Typically, in Florida, if there is no surviving spouse or minor children, adult children are unable to bring such claims unless they were financially dependent upon the deceased parent for support.

-If someone you love has recently died due to wrongful death, please contact the law firm of Alley, Clark & Greiwe in Tampa for a consultation regarding your legal rights with our Tampa wrongful death lawyers.
+If someone you love has recently died due to negligence, please contact the law firm of Alley, Clark & Greiwe for a consultation regarding your legal rights with a Tampa wrongful death attorney.
 There is no charge for our legal consultation.
 If we accept your case you owe us nothing unless we make a recovery for you.